 You can now click the little drop-down arrow next to any tab to view an array of extra features including

 - Recent list views.

 If you’ve ever set eyes on Lightning, then you will be familiar with the already iconic ‘Activities’ timeline.
-A component that sits on almost every objects page, the Activities timeline gives you a glimpse into the past and the future.
+A component that sits on almost every object page, the Activities timeline gives you a glimpse into the past and the future.

-You can view all the past tasks, activities, emails and events in the chronological order of when they are due, which is highly helpful for sales reps to get up to speed quickly.
-In addition to this, you can access the ‘Log a Call’, ‘New Event’ and ‘Email functions’ options which load inside the Component for ease.
+You can view all the past tasks, activities, emails, and events in the chronological order of when they are due, which is highly helpful for sales reps to get up to speed quickly.
+In addition to this, you can access the ‘Log a Call’, ‘New Event’, and ‘Email functions’ options which load inside the Component for ease.

 Home Page Components

-The Components model Salesforce have been focussing on has revolutionized how companies can use Salesforce.
+The Components model Salesforce has been focussing on has revolutionized how companies can use Salesforce.
 We can now use a variety of Components, some of which are pre-supplied by Salesforce, to bring relevant data to our users.